8 classic outdoor games worth dusting off

 Hide-and-Seek originated in England in the 19th century.
 Since then, it has been passed down from one generation to the next.
-Don’t let your child miss out on the fun that can be found in this game.
+Don’t let your heir miss out on the fun that can be found in this game.

 2. Duck, Duck, Goose

 This is another great game that doesn’t require any equipment.
 However, you need 4 persons or more to play.
 Here, children are required to be seated in a circle and one player is known as “it” will run around the outer perimeter touching each person’s head as he repeats, “duck, duck, duck”.
 He will continue repeating this word until he chooses to say “Goose”.
-When he says “goose”, the child at whose heads he stops will have to run after the first child.
-He is safe if he can tag the first child, who is “it” before he completely runs around the circle to the starting spot.
+When he says “goose”, the child at whose heads he stops will have to run after the first one.
+He is safe if he can tag the fleeing one, who is “it” before he completely runs around the circle to the starting spot.
 If he fails to catch the “it”, he will become the new “it” and the game continues.

 3. Kick the Can